nicklockwood/SwiftFormat/README.md

   }
 ```

 ***indent*** - adjusts leading whitespace based on scope and line wrapping.
 Uses either tabs or spaces, depending on the `--indent` option.
-May also affects comments and `#if ...` statements, depending on the configuration of the `--comments` and `--ifdef` options:
+By default, `case` statements will be indented level with their containing `switch`, but this can be controlled with the `--indentcase` options.
+Also affects comments and `#if ...` statements, depending on the configuration of the `--comments` and `--ifdef` options:

 ```diff
   if x {